The Day Janis Joplin Died

 Joplin enjoyed working with the Full Tilt Boogie Band after stints with Big Brother & the Holding Company and the Kozmic Blues Band.
 Her first effort with producer Paul Rothchild at L.A.'s Sunset Sound yielded memorable tracks like "Me and Bobby McGee" and "Cry Baby."

-"She told me how much it was blowing her away working with him," Joplin's road manager John Byrne Cooke told Classic Bands in an interview.
+"She told me how much it was blowing her away working with him," Joplin's road manager John Byrne Cooke later told Classic Bands.
 "Their work together was opening up her understanding of ways to use her voice that were going to stand her in really good stead in the years to come.
 She was flowering.
 She expressed to me and to other people at the time what she saw as the future.
 She was changing her view of the future."

 The following afternoon, Cooke received a call from Rothchild, who was concerned when Joplin did not show up for the session.
 Cooke drove to the hotel when calls to Joplin's room went unanswered.
 Joplin's Porsche, painted in psychedelic colors, was in the parking lot.
 "As I pass through the lobby, I stop at the desk and get a key to Janis's room from Jack Hagy, the manager," Cooke recounts in his memoir On the Road With Janis Joplin.